How to Manage Technical Debt

 Can your products, processes, or applications be simplified?
 Can they be more standardized?
 Are multiple apps working to complete an action that one app could do?
 Review your tech and see if there are ways to make things more streamlined and efficient with fewer components.

-- No dedicated tech debt team
+- No dedicated technical debt team

-Often, managing tech debt is deprioritized in an effort to deliver new offerings quicker.
+Often, managing technical debt is deprioritized in an effort to deliver new offerings quicker.
 Because the teams dedicated to new offerings are on tight deadlines, they focus on getting their project finished on time and do not take steps to limit the additional tech debt they may cause or to address tech debt that they encounter.

-Ultimately, the issue of tech debt keeps getting pushed back further and further because there are no resources specifically dedicated to it.
+Ultimately, the issue of technical debt keeps getting pushed back further and further because there are no resources specifically dedicated to it.
 By creating a team that solely manages tech debt, the issue will no longer be pushed back for “someone else” to deal with.

 - Unclear expectations